 Do not bend the franks straight.
 Lie them all down facing the same direction.
 When they get dark brown, flip them all.
 When the second side is browned, ring the dinner bell.

-The idea here is to create maximum surface area to brown so we split the dog in half langthwise, leaving a small hinge on one side so it is still one piece not two.
+The idea here is to create maximum surface area to brown so we split the dog in half lengthwise, leaving a small hinge on one side so it is still one piece not two.
 This is especially useful if you want to stuff the dog with cheese and wrap it with bacon, then deep fry it.
 Hmmmmm.

-Let's clarify terms right at the top.
+Let’s clarify terms right at the top.
 There is nothing dirty or unsafe about this method.
-It get's its name because, in a production environment like a restaurant or streetcart, the water will get cloudy with extract from previously cooked dogs.
+It get’s its name because, in a production environment like a restaurant or street-cart, the water will get cloudy with extract from previously cooked dogs.
 This is good, not bad.
-The advantage is that natural casings stay snappy, but don't get tough.
-The salt in the dogs pulls in water by osmosis, swelling the girth and making very juicy dogs that practically squirt when you pierce them with your incissors.
-You can also keep franks in the water for hours and they don't deteriorate significantly, although some flavor will migrate into the water.
+The advantage is that natural casings stay snappy, but don’t get tough.
+The salt in the dogs pulls in water by osmosis, swelling the girth and making very juicy dogs that practically squirt when you pierce them with your incisors.
+You can also keep franks in the water for hours and they don’t deteriorate significantly, although some flavor will migrate into the water.
 The secret is to use enough water to cover the dogs, but not too much.

 Here’s how.
 In a sauce pan pour enough water to cover the franks you need to cook.
 Bring the water to a boil and add the franks.
 This will knock the temp back a bit so it should stop boiling, but dial the temp down to just above low so the water simmers gently.
 You do not want to boil a frankfurter, especially a frank with a natural casing because it can split open and spill its guts or some of its juices and flavor.
 Simmer for 10 minutes.
 If you don’t plan to use them right away, you can keep them in water for hours safely as long as the temp is over 160°F.